-This includes speech therapists, who help clients who may have lost the ability to speak clearly after a health event, to occupational therapists, who assist clients in regaining lost skills and gaining new ones so they can re-enter the workforce.
+This includes speech therapists, who help patients who may have lost the ability to speak clearly after a health event, to occupational therapists, who assist patients in regaining lost skills and gaining new ones so they can re-enter the workforce.

-Of special note are the physical therapists, who are able to help clients rebuild and retrain muscles, and massage therapists, who help soothe and relax client’s muscles.
+Of special note are the physical therapists, who are able to help patients rebuild and retrain muscles, and massage therapists, who help soothe and relax patient’s muscles.
 Both positions are able to help reduce pain, gain mobility and most importantly, improve overall quality of life.